-For as fun and rewarding as collecting chinaware can be, keeping a large collection organized is no easy feat.
+For as fun and rewarding as collecting chinaware can be, keeping a large trove organized is no easy feat.
 Along with making space to carefully store fragile pieces of chinaware, collectors have the added task of also making sure their china is easy to access.
-"If you can find spots to put the pieces that are easier to access, you are more likely to use it," says Julie Kleiner of Massucco Warner.
-"If you have a large collection, store the specific pieces that you're most likely to use, as close to your kitchen or dining room as possible, if not within."
+Although the pieces are delicate, half the point of china is to use it—so storing it somewhere near the kitchen or dining room increases frequency of use.

-Organize by function.
+Organize by Function

-If you have an empty wall and a small assortment of china that you love, Perry suggests turning it into a decorative display.
-"You can create a decorative wall feature using plate hangers," she explains.
+Alternatively, go vertical.
+"You can create a decorative wall feature using plate hangers," Perry says.
 "Interesting china brings color and depth to an accent wall, and provides a great opportunity to incorporate the surrounding landscape or other themes that complement the interior or exterior environment."

-If you have a great deal of china that you're keeping because it's sentimental or just not practical to use, Kleiner recommends securely storing them out of plain sight.
-"Look for padded storage bags that have space for labeling on the face," she advises.
+Store sentimental china or very fine pieces that are rarely used securely out of plain sight.
+"Look for padded storage bags that have space for labeling on the face," Kleiner says.
 "It's important to label them since these completely hide the china and you don't want to have to open each bag every time you set the table."